-Edgewood park is one of the best places on the Peninsula to see wildflowers in the spring, but this hike is nice year-round.
+Edgewood Park is one of the best places on the Peninsula to see wildflowers in the spring, but this hike is nice year-round.

-Edgewood Park and Nature Preserve contains wetland, grassland, oak woodland, and chaparral habitats among its 467 acres.
+Edgewood Park and Natural Preserve contains wetland, grassland, oak woodland and chaparral habitats among its 467 acres.
 The park and the surrounding region were formed millions of years ago, when the Farallon and the North American tectonic plates converged.
 The subduction of the Farallon plate left behind large amounts of rock, including serpentinite, a very rare rock type that is found at Edgewood Park.
 In spring, wildflowers bloom densely among the grasslands that thrive in the serpentine soil.